kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 Although the scope of the cluster-scoped policies is wide, the above proposal intends to only solve the use cases documented in this KEP.
 However, we would also like to consider the following set of proposals as future work items:
-- **Logging**: Very often cluster administrators want to log every connection that is either denied or allowed by a firewall rule and send the details to an IDS or any custom tool for further processing of that information.
+- **Audit Logging**: Very often cluster administrators want to log every connection that is either denied or allowed by a firewall rule and send the details to an IDS or any custom tool for further processing of that information.
-  With the introduction of `deny` rules, it may make sense to incorporate the cluster-scoped policy resources with a new field, say `loggingPolicy`, to determine whether a connection matching a particular rule/policy must be logged or not.
+  With the introduction of `deny` rules, it may make sense to incorporate the cluster-scoped policy resources with a new field, say `auditPolicy`, to determine whether a connection matching a particular rule/policy must be logged or not.
 - **Rule identifier**: In order to collect traffic statistics corresponding to